 Harry Potter is a young boy living in the U.K. with his uncaring aunt and uncle.
 One day, he discovers he’s a wizard.
 He also finds out some terrible things about his past.

-A smash hit, this book is for the whole family (best for kids 9 and over) and shows best friends overcoming evil and adversity together.
+A smash hit, this book is for the whole family (ages 9 and over) and shows best friends overcoming evil and adversity together.

 Nerdy Birdy Tweets